dmytro-rybak/kube-deployments/README.md

 ### Step 5: Install the GitHub App

-Now, install the GitHub App for your Helm charts repository.
+Now, install the GitHub App for your GitHub repository.

 1. In your newly created GitHub App settings, navigate to **Install App**.
 2. Click **Install** and select only the helmcharts repository you created in the Step 3.